Updated: Jun 1

 “Now Mr Merchant, our allies have an issue with a group in Washington.
 They think that group pose a significant risk but they are finding it challenging to gather evidence.
 If someone were to walk into that group’s building with a bag of something explosive and that group ceased to exist, our allies could relax a little.
 It would suit them to have a non-US citizen at the heart of the matter and we owe them a favour.
 Do you have any questions?”

 Joe had lots of questions but none of them would quite form.
 He was sweating and had slid down in his chair a little.
 Below glassy eyes his mouth was a little open.
 He stared beyond the stern grey haired woman and out of the window behind her.

 She stood up but his eyes didn’t follow her.
-She put a few papers in a smart leather bag.
-She put the strap on her shoulder, walked around the desk, then leant back on its edge.
+She put a few papers in a smart leather bag, put the strap on her shoulder, walked around the desk and then leant back on its edge.
 “Mr Merchant, if you turn left when you walk out the door you will find there is a Room 0.
 In it a colleague of mine will give you a ticket to Washington, your passport and arrange transport to Heathrow for you.
 If you turn right I wish you luck in whatever you do next now that your personal situation has forced you to resign from the Foreign Office.”